King's CYP Mental Health Manuals

 6. Interventions for emerging mental health difficulties in educational settings

-If you would like further information about the EMHP programme at King’s, please refer to our course brochure:
+If you would like further information about the EMHP programme at King’s, please refer to our course brochure from last year

 For more information about CYP-MH courses at KCL, please contact cyp-mh@kcl.ac.uk.